Baby boomers: Asia

 According to the National Development Council of Taiwan, the nation's population could start shrinking by 2022 and the number of people of working age could fall 10% by 2027.
 About half of Taiwanese would be aged 50 or over by 2034.
 At the current rate, Taiwan is set to transition from an aged to super-aged society, where 21% of the population is over 65 years of age, in eight years, compared to seven years for Singapore, eight years for South Korea, 11 years for Japan, 14 for the United States, 29 for France, and 51 for the United Kingdom.

 Japan at present has one of the oldest populations in the world and persistently subreplacement fertility, currently 1.4 per woman.
 Japan's population peaked in 2017.
 Forecasts suggest that the elderly will make up 35% of Japan's population by 2040.
 As of 2018, Japan was already a super-aged society, with 27% of its people being older than 65 years.
 According to government data, Japan's total fertility rate was 1.43 in 2017.
 According to the Institute for Health Metrics and Evaluation, University of Washington, Japan has one of the oldest populations in the world, with a median age of 47 years in 2017.

 A baby boom occurred in the aftermath of the Korean War, and the government subsequently encouraged people to have no more than two children per couple.
-As a result, South Korea's fertility has been falling ever since.
+Although South Korean fertility remained above replacement well in to the 1970s, its fertility has since been declining due to declining economic prospects for young people, and women's liberation.
+In recent times, the South Korean government has since made many efforts to increase the national fertility rate through subsidies; however, these efforts have failed, and South Korea retains one of the world's lowest fertility rates, with a total fertility rate of less than 1 child per woman.